uk6900/Temp/README.md

-Use videodatabase.sql and import it into phpmyadmin. create a folder named videos inside htdocs/ wherever you saved this.
+Use videooo.sql and import it into phpmyadmin. create a folder named videos inside htdocs/ wherever you saved this.